Dominic-C/ROS-experiments/ROS across two machines/README.md

 # ROS across multiple machines
 In order to run ROS across multiple machines, we will have to run one machine as a master and the rest as slaves.
 To allow ROS to communicate between machines, they must have the same IP addresses in the ROS variable `ROS_MASTER_URI`.

+The following assumes you have sourced your `setup.bash` in the devel folder of your catkin workspace, and in `/opt/ros/kinetic/` for each terminal instance.

 ## Set up ROS master computer
 quick tip: `export` creates variables in your instance of the shell